AviationSFO/ExportXP/README.md

 Export XP exports its data when run to a log file in your FlyWithLua scripts directory called `ExportXP.txt`.
 You can write another program to retrieve the data from this file for however you like.

+## Enabling the script

+As of v0.2, by default ExportXP is disabled in FlyWithLua macro settings.
+To enable it, go to the plugins menu at the top of the screen, FlyWithLua, FlyWithLua Macros, and click ExportXP so that it has a white circle next to it.

 ### Format of the log file

 ```